xers989/SAdemosource/allegro-node/readme.md

 USERID=<<YOUR Atlas DB User>>
 DATABASE=<<YOUR Atlas Database Name>>
 ```
-The connection string is not full IP address.
-Copy full domain name only (From '@' to before '/')
 For example if you connection string is mongodb+srv://johndoe:<password>@allegro.abcd.mongodb.net/atlasdatabase?retryWrites=true&w=majority
-The address is allegro.abcd.mongodb.net
+ATLAS is allegro.abcd.mongodb.net
+DATABASE is atlasdatabase
+USERID is johndoe

 ### Start Express API Server
 Now, it's time to run the server
+You can run the application in allegro-node diretory (Where is package.json exists)
 ``` bash
 $ npm start
 % npm start